Degenerations of Complex Dynamical Systems II: Analytic and Algebraic Stability

-A key ingredient in the proof of Theorem~D is a classification of Fatou components for Berkovich dynamical systems due to Rivera-Letelier \cite{Rivera-Letelier_Asterisque_2003}.
-The proof also uses a ``No Wandering Domains'' result of Benedetto \cite{Benedetto_wandering_nontriv_reduction}, from which we deduce that all Type II points in the Julia set are preperiodic (under the hypotheses of Theorem~D); see Proposition~\ref{Prop: Preperiodic Julia points}.
+A key ingredient in the proof of Theorem~D is a classification of periodic Fatou components for Berkovich dynamical systems, due to Rivera-Letelier \cite{Rivera-Letelier_Asterisque_2003}.
+The original proof is for rational functions over $\CC_p$; Jan Kiwi has written a proof for tame rational functions that we include as Appendix~\ref{Sec: Appendix}.
+The proof also uses a ``No Wandering Domains'' result of Benedetto \cite[Thm.~5.1]{Benedetto_wandering_nontriv_reduction}, from which we deduce that all Type II points in the Julia set are preperiodic (under the hypotheses of Theorem~D); see Proposition~\ref{Prop: Preperiodic Julia points}.
 The general strategy of the proof should carry over to $p$-adic fields, but the corresponding result on wandering domains is not known in full generality in residue characteristic~$p$ \cite{Benedetto_wild_recurrent_critical}.

 As an additional application of the previous theorems, we look at the question of when a meromorphic map $F: X \dashrightarrow X$ of a complex surface can be resolved to be algebraically stable by a proper modification of $X$.
 Recall that $F$ is \textbf{algebraically stable} if there does not exist a curve $C$ such that $F^n(C)$ is collapsed to an indeterminacy point of $F$ for some $n \geq 1$.
 The maps we consider preserve a rational fibration, and so locally take the form